 Apples will ripen 6-10 times as fast at normal room temperature as they do when kept in cold storage.

 Personally, if I plan on eating the apples, I love them when they’re cold and straight out of the fridge.
-But should you store your apples in the refrigerator normally?
+But should you store apples in the refrigerator normally?

 The answer is: it depends.
 If you have an entire tree’s worth of apples, you may find that storing them all in the fridge will take the whole fridge!
-But if you have a box to a bushel of apples, and enough refrigerator space, it’s not a bad idea.
+But if you have a box to a bushel of apples, and enough refrigerator space, it’s not a bad idea to store apples there.
 I personally find that a vented produce bag that allows the apples to breathe is the safest way to store them.
 Place 9-12 apples in a vented bag, close it, and tuck it in the crisper drawer.
 If you’ve got a large crisper drawer, you may be able to store 3-4 bags of apples in there.

 Check them regularly to make sure they’re all in good shape and that none are starting to go soft.
 If you find any that are softening, have broken skins, or have bruises, remove those and use them quickly.
 Bruised or damaged apples will spoil first.
 Once one apple spoils, the others near it are at risk, so you need to go through them with regularity to make sure they’re all intact.